nailmarsel/occluded-plate-detector/src/README.md

 └── README.md
 ```

-The CI/CD workflows for this app live at the repository root in
+The CI workflows for this app live at the repository root in
 `.github/workflows/`, because GitHub Actions only runs workflows from that
 location.